David Weber: Personal life

 Weber and his wife, Sharon, live in Greenville, South Carolina with their three children and "a passel of dogs".

 Weber is a lay speaker in the United Methodist Church, and he tries to explore in his writing how religions (both real-life and fictional) can be forces for good on the one hand, and misused to defend evil causes on the other.

-Weber belongs to the American Small Business Administration, the Science Fiction and Fantasy Writers of America (SFWA), and the National Rifle Association of America.
+Weber is a member of the American Small Business Administration, the Science Fiction and Fantasy Writers of America (SFWA), and the National Rifle Association of America.

 Published works

 Weber's main works are contained in the following series: